polymerchm/chordcalc/README.md

 - **Shield.py**

 is a custom view that creates a translucent "shield" to prevent views behind it from being responsive to touches.
-Simplifies have only the topmost view respond to touches.
+Simplifying having only the topmost view respond to touches.

 ```
 v = ui.View(frame=(0,0,500,500))